 In late February, Operation Bastia took place in the Bac Ninh region, northeast of the capital.

 Between March 1 and 7, two Viet Minh regiments were annihilated during Operation Ouragan in the Red River Delta.
 The 1er BEP participated; five men were killed.
-Followed two-week Operation Amphibie in the Phu Ly, Nam Dinh and Thai Binh regions, south of Hanoi.
+This was followed by two-week Operation Amphibie in the Phu Ly, Nam Dinh, and Thai Binh regions, south of Hanoi.
 Fifteen French battalions took part, including the 1er BEP.
-During the operation, 52 Viet Minh troops were killed by the battalion at Noi Thon, north of Nam Dinh, on March 15.
+During the operation, the battalion killed 52 Viet Minh troops at Noi Thon, north of Nam Dinh, on March 15.

 Between May and September, the battalion carried out operations in sectors southeast of the capital.